Here’s why both paid and organic efforts deserve a place in your digital marketing plan.

 The last thing you want is to provide valuable content only to have potential clients use this knowledge for buying products elsewhere.
-To avoid this problem, you can take advantage of retargeting, also called remarketing.
+To avoid this problem, you can take advantage of retargeting.

-When a user leaves the website, you can inconspicuously attach a piece of code to “cookie” or anonymously track them.
-As these visitors go to other websites, your ads appear to guide them back to your landing pages, which ups your chances of converting the lead.
+When a user leaves the website, you can inconspicuously attach a piece of code to anonymously track them.
+As these visitors go to other websites, your ads appear to guide them back to your landing pages.
+This increases your chances of converting the lead.

 3. Cross-analyze data